A1ic3-g/arma-modpack-size-calculator/README.md

 ## 🐧 Linux (Bash)

-1. Make the script executable:
+1. Install `XMLStarlet` a commandline tool for parsing XML style documents.

     ```bash
+    # Debian/Ubuntu
+    sudo apt install xmlstarlet

+    # Arch
+    sudo pacman -S xmlstarlet

+    # Fedora
+    sudo dnf install xmlstarlet
+    ```

+2. Make the script executable:

+    ```bash
     chmod +x arma-modpack-size-linux.sh
     ```

-2. Run the script:
+3. Run the script:

     ```bash
     ./arma-modpack-size-linux.sh
     ```

-3. Provide the full path to your exported modpack HTML file when prompted.
+4. Provide the full path to your exported modpack HTML file when prompted.

-4. When asked for the **workshop folder path**, it is typically:
+5. When asked for the **workshop folder path**, it is typically:

     ```bash
     ~/.steam/steam/steamapps/workshop/content/107410
     ```

-5. The script will scan each mod folder, compute sizes, and display a table sorted by size in MB.
+6. The script will scan each mod folder, compute sizes, and display a table sorted by size in MB.

 ## 🐍 System-Agnostic (Python)